Nicolas Boileau-Despréaux: 1670s

 In 1674 Boileau published his translation of Longinus' On the Sublime, making Longinus' ideas available to a wider audience, and influencing Edmund Burke's work on the same subject.
 In 1693 he added some critical reflections to the translation, chiefly directed against the theory of the superiority of the moderns over the ancients as advanced by Charles Perrault.

 Boileau was made historiographer to the king in 1677.
 From this time the amount of his production diminished.
 To this period of his life belong the satire, Sur les femmes, the ode, Sur la prise de Namur, the epistles, A mes vers and Sur l'amour de Dieu, and the satire Sur l'homme.
 The satires had raised up a crowd of enemies against Boileau.
 The 10th satire, on women, provoked an Apologie des femmes from Charles Perrault.
 Antoine Arnauld in the year of his death wrote a letter in defence of Boileau, but when at the desire of his friends he submitted his reply to Bossuet, the bishop pronounced all satire to be incompatible with the spirit of Christianity, and the 10th satire to be subversive of morality.
 The friends of Antoine Arnauld had declared that it was inconsistent with the dignity of a churchman to write on any subject so trivial as poetry.
 The epistle, Sur l'amour de Dieu, was a triumphant vindication on the part of Boileau of the dignity of his art.
 It was not until April 15, 1684, that he was admitted to the Académie française, and then only by the king's wish.
-In 1687 he retired to a country-house he had bought at Auteuil, which Jean Racine, because of the numerous guests, calls his hôtellerie d'Auteuil.
+In 1687 he retired to a country-house he had bought at Auteuil, which Jean Racine, because of the numerous guests, called his hôtellerie d'Auteuil.